KASPER (Kentucky All Schedule Prescription Electronic Reporting)

-Access to the KASPER system is carefully controlled through identity and credential checks and secure Web access.
-Access to KASPER is available to the health care professionals and other entities listed below:
+Access to the KASPER system is carefully controlled through identity and credential checks and secure web access.
+Access to KASPER is available to the entities listed below.

 - A judge or probation or parole officer administering a drug diversion or probation program.